The House of the Spirits (film): 1973

 Esteban is now a senator in the Conservative Party, while Pedro is a leader with the People's Front.
 Despite Esteban’s success, he is lonely and finds comfort in the arms of Tránsito, who now runs a high-class prostitution establishment.
 Esteban believes his party will win the election as usual, but the People’s Front ends up gaining control of the government.
 Clara passes away after gently explaining to Alba that she has always been in touch with spirits on the other side and will be in contact with the rest of the family.

 A conspiracy between Conservative Party members and the military leads to a coup d'état, 11 de Septiembre, and the military seizes control of the country.
 Under military control, people associated with the People's Front are captured and even killed.
 The police come and arrest Blanca for her association with Pedro Tercero.
 Before Blanca is taken away, she tells Esteban that Pedro is the love of her life, just as Clara was his.
 She appeals to Esteban to use his political influence to help find asylum for Pedro outside Chile so the three of them can be a family.
 In the coming days, Blanca is tortured and sexually abused by her half-brother, Esteban García, who had joined the military with his father's help.

 Esteban decides to honor his daughter's wishes and helps to find exile for Pedro in Canada.
 He also turns to Tránsito, who as an influential madam has connections to high-level military figures, to help free Blanca.
 One morning, a beaten Blanca finally arrives back at her home.
-A grateful Esteban tells her that Pedro is waiting for her and Alba in Canada, and hopes his help can make up for the damage his actions wrought on his family.
+A grateful Esteban tells her that Pedro is waiting for her and Alba in Canada, and hopes his help can make up for the damage his actions brought on his family.